eaglerforge/EaglerForgeInjector/docs/apidoc/index.md

 The global object has the following properties:
  - `ModAPI.player: EntityPlayerSP`
     - Only accessible after `ModAPI.require("player")` is called, this is the local player entity.
 It is regenerated every time the `update` event is called.
+- `ModAPI.world: WorldClient`
+    - Only accessible after `ModAPI.require("world")` is called, this is the client-side world.
+It is regenerated every time the `update` event is called.
  - `ModAPI.network: NetHandlerPlayClient`
     - Only accessible after `ModAPI.require("network")` is called, this is the client's networking handler.
 It is regenerated every time the `update` event is called.
  - `ModAPI.settings: GameSettings`